makma/fingerprintjs.com/content/index/account-takeover.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: Credential Stuffing Prevention
-      markdown__Content: Users that re-use passwords across multiple services are at risk of having their accounts accessed by fraudsters who purchased or hacked their account information from elsewhere.
+      content: Users that re-use passwords across multiple services are at risk of having their accounts accessed by fraudsters who purchased or hacked their account information from elsewhere.
 These fraudsters may then test thousands of login credentials on your site to gain access.